Users Guide to Hipot Testing

 Adjustable maximum output voltage:

-5KV is adequate for many applications
+5KV suffices for many applications

 - AC and DC outputs

-Excellent regulation both line and load
+Excellent regulation—both line and load

 Controllable ramp rates, dwell times, and discharge features